getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 Ignoring the slight performance disadvantage (throwing away an object that's later garbage collected) of the `Object.create(..)` approach, it's a little bit shorter and may be perhaps a little easier to read than the ES6+ approach.
 But it's probably a syntactic wash either way.

-### Reflection
+### Inspecting "Class" Relationships

 What if you have an object like `a` and want to find out what object (if any) it delegates to?
-Inspecting an instance (just an object in JS) for its inheritance ancestry (delegation linkage in JS) is often called *reflection* (or *introspection*) in traditional class-oriented environments.
+Inspecting an instance (just an object in JS) for its inheritance ancestry (delegation linkage in JS) is often called *introspection* (or *reflection*) in traditional class-oriented environments.

 Consider: